-It’s hard to think about a film release that has been accompanied by so much politically charged crossfire as Seth Rogen’s “The Interview”.
-Allegedly, North Korean hackers have invaded Sony’s network, stole thousands of passwords and threatened unspecified “attacks” in case Sony would dare to start the film.
-Allegedly the NSA had paralyzed the North Korean Internet as a punitive measure, which is quite absurd, as a North Korean “Internet” doesn’t really exist.
-At least not ouside the residence of Kim Jong-il.
-What we know for sure is that Sony put the film start on hold for the time being and that the American president himself stated in his Christmas address that it was the patriotic duty of all Americans to watch the film – given they would find a theather that was patriotic enough to play it.
+Rarely has a film release been accompanied by such a politically charged crossfire as Seth Rogen’s “The Interview”.
+Allegedly, North Korean hackers have invaded Sony’s network and are said to have threatened attacks in case the film starts, allegedly the NSA has paralyzed the North Korean Internet.
+What is certain is that Sony put the start of the film on hold for the time being, and it is also certain that the American president himself stated in his Christmas address that it was the patriotic duty of the Americans to watch the film in the few cinemas that patriotically showed it after all.

-Did anything of this actually happen – apart from the Christmas speech or was it just a brilliant PR coup from Sony?
-Nobody knows.
-At least nobody outside the NSA.
+Did anything of this actually happen – apart from the Christmas speech – or was it just a brilliant PR coup from Sony?
+You don’t know.

-On the occasion of this film launch, the great weekly newspaper “Der Freitag” made a very lovely and pleasantly unagitated special about North Korean imaginery – on a page that looked quite like the “Pyongyang daily”.
-My contribution to this project was an article about the Massgames together with a small insight into the self-image of the North Koreans, exemplified by two photos.
-I hope this would give some context to all the PR noise…
+On the occasion of this film launch, the great weekly newspaper “Der Freitag” made a very informative and pleasantly unagitated special about North Korean picture worlds, for which I was able to write a small article about the Massgames, together with a small insight into the self-image of the North Koreans, exemplified by two photos.
+Maybe that gives some context to all the PR noise…